 3. Assess the Security Challenges

 Border security is a major concern for countries with long land borders.
 Assess the security challenges that these borders face, including illegal immigration, smuggling, terrorism, and cross-border crime.
 Consider the measures that countries are taking to address these challenges, such as border patrols, surveillance technologies, and law enforcement cooperation.
-For example, the border between India and Pakistan is one of the most heavily guarded borders in the world, due to ongoing security threats.
+As an example, the border between India and Pakistan is one of the most heavily guarded borders in the world, due to ongoing security threats.

 4. Examine the Cultural Exchange